Welcoming a dog into your family can be a big decision. You must find a breed that works well with your space, routine, and personality.

 Greyhounds tend to have very thin coats as they need to be aerodynamic, however, this means that they are incredibly susceptible to cold temperatures.

-Meaning they’ll need grooming a couple of times per week with a soft-bristled brush – they do shed too, so be prepared to have hair-covered carpets.
+They’ll need grooming a couple of times per week with a soft-bristled brush – they do shed too, so be prepared to have hair-covered carpets.

 Common Health Issues

-Border Collies are known to be one of the healthiest breeds of dogs with barely any health issues.
+Border Collies are known to be one of the healthiest breeds of dogs, with barely any health issues.
 They can also live up to 17 years, one of the longest lifespans in the dog world.